clojurewerkz/welle.docs/articles/kv.md

 Serialized values will be deserialized automatically by Welle when you fetch them, as you will see later in this guide.

+### Skipping Automatic Deserialization

+`clojurewerkz.welle.kv/fetch` supports a new boolean option `:skip-deserialize` that allows automatic deserialization to be skipped.

 ### Main consistency/availability options

 Riak lets you trade some availability for consistency (or vice versa) for individual requests.
 To do so, use the following